aforward9600/pokemonpalette/README.md

   - PP-up uses are disregarded when determining to use STRUGGLE if one or more moves are disabled
   - PC graphic restored to celadon hotel
   - A tile in cinnabar mansion 3f is slightly modified to prevent getting permanently stuck
+  - A tile in cerulean cave 1f adjusted so there isn't a walkable cliff tile
   - Ether and elixer now account for PP-ups used when determining if move is at full PP
   - Vending machine now checks for the correct amount of money
   - Prevented byte overflow when determining the trash can with 2nd switch in vermillion gym